Mancinek/Neighborhood-Map-Project/README.md

 ##How to run it

-To run this game [download](https://github.com/Mancinek/Neighborhood-Map-Project/archive/master.zip) the repository and open the `index.html` file in your browser - the app will start immediately.
+To run this app [download](https://github.com/Mancinek/Neighborhood-Map-Project/archive/master.zip) the repository and open the `index.html` file in your browser - the app will start immediately.

 ##How to use it